What is Cloud Security?

 In regard to the PCI DSS, some organizations using our cloud-based security can decrease their compliance obligations to a Self-Assessment Questionnaire A (SAQ A), which reduces an organization's compliance burden to restricting physical cardholder access to sensitive data and maintaining an information security policy.

-Learn more about cloud-based tokenization for payments and privacy by reading our Controls and Solutions ebook today.
+Learn more about cloud-based tokenization for payments and privacy by reading our "How to Choose a Tokenization Solution" ebook today.

 Cloud Security Solutions for Privacy

 Tokenization can secure and desensitize nearly any data element, including personal data, personally identifiable information (PII), nonpublic personal information (NPI), electronic health records (EHR), electronic protected health information (ePHI), and more.
 This allows organizations to protect the identities and data of their customers.